Tackling Child Exploitation

 Ellie is Head of Delivery for the Tackling Child Exploitation Support Programme and is responsible for delivery of Bespoke Support Programmes nationally.
 Ellie has worked to develop Child Exploitation and Missing from Home and Care services at an operational and strategic level since 2015 as well as challenging the culture and ensuring children and young people who are being exploited are supported as victims, not offenders.
 With a background in working in the voluntary sector and CE in 2016 Ellie was the Service Manager who designed and implemented the first regional Child Exploitation service in the Country.
 Ellie has influenced positive change regionally in the North West and on a national policy level including reforming partnerships procedures around Child Exploitation in Merseyside and Lancashire and consulting with the Home Office and National Crime Agency on policy and campaigns.
 Passionate about partnership working, Ellie has been shortlisted as finalists with multi-agency colleagues previously for two partnership awards by CYPnow and The Guardian.

-Acting Head of Evidence – University of Bedfordshire
+Head of Evidence – Safer Young Lives Research Centre, University of Bedfordshire

 Implementation Lead – Research in Practice